MarioJim/CaveDungeon/README.md

 # Cave Dungeon
 As the final project in Orient Objected Programming, we will create an RPG that takes place inside a cave.

-## Run
+## Run and debug
-In the root of the repository, you can either:
- - Use `javac **/*.java` or `javac **/*.java **/**/*.java` to compile every java file, and run `java src.game.Main` to execute the game.
- - Install Apache Ant, and run `ant`.

-## UML Diagram
-We made a Visual Paradigm Project that visually shows how the different classes relate to each other.
-It can be found on the root of the project with the name `CaveDungeonUML.vpp`.
+Run Gradle from the root of the project.
+You can use `./gradlew run`.

 ## Assets
 We used two asset packs: